networknt/light-doc/content/en/tool/light-codegen/hybrid-server.md

 docker run -it -v ~/networknt/light-codegen/light-hybrid-4j/src/test/resources:/light-api/input -v /tmp/light-codegen:/light-api/out networknt/light-codegen -f light-hybrid-4j-server -c /light-api/input/serverConfig.json -o /light-api/out/hybridserver
 ```

-On Linux environment, the generated code might belong to root:root and you need to change the
+In the Linux environment, the generated code might belong to root:root and you need to change the
 owner to yourself before building it.

 Let's change the owner and build the server